w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 Next, import the dashboard that lets you visualize your node data.
 Simply go to the menu bar on the left and mouse hover "+" then select `Import`.

-`Import via grafana.com` - It allows you to use someone who created the dashboard and make it public.
+`Import via grafana.com` - It allows you to use a dashboard that someone else has created and made public.
 You can check what other dashboards available via [https://grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards).
 In this guide, we use "My Polkadot Metrics", so input "12425" under the id field and click `Load`.